John Wayne Cardboard Cutouts

 Mr. Wayne was best known for playing leading roles that showcased courage, integrity, and heroism.
 He was tall with broad shoulders, a muscular build, and a slightly gravely, resonating voice.
 His patriotism and love for America became deeply associated with his very persona.
 Below are John Wayne cardboard cutouts (also called "standups") for sale on Amazon and eBay.

 Note: Even though many of the cutouts below are described as "life sized," that term is often used loosely as a general description.
 The cutouts below vary in size and may, or may not, actually be life-sized.
+You might also like: Animal Cardboard Standups.

 Below: A life-sized (or close to it) John Wayne Cardboard cutout.